peterwei425/Yelp-Review-Analysis/README.md

 ### 2. Sentiment Analysis and Predictive Modeling

 There is a misconception between rating score and customer satisfaction.
 High rating score may not imply high satisfaction (Eg: a 4-star rating may include negative comments since this customer thinks there’s improvement to be made).
-Therefore, we use sentiment analysis to quantify opinion (by generatin polarity scores) solely based on texts.
+Therefore, we use sentiment analysis to quantify opinion (by generating polarity scores) solely based on texts.
 We built a linear regression model to identify comments that are in align with their ratings.
 Then we used these comments as the training data to build a SVM model.
 The model will predict whether the reviews are misclassified or not.
 The model is built in Pyspark, and the code can be found [here](https://github.com/peterwei425/Yelp-Review-Analysis/blob/master/SVM_sentiment.ipynb).

 ### 3. Latent Dirichlet Allocation(LDA)/ Topic Modeling: